JohnEarnest/Octo/docs/Chip8 Programming.md

 		i := hex v2    # ones digit
 		sprite va vb 5

-		loop again

 You can also use `bcd` as a way of dividing numbers by 10 or 100, but it's a little fiddly for this purpose.

 Moving Slowly
 -------------
 It's easy to make objects move in whole numbers of pixels per second- just store a speed in a register and add that speed to the object's position every time you update the display.
 What may be less obvious is how you move objects slower than 1 pixel per frame.

-One technique for accomplishing this is to use fixed-point and the flag (`vf`) register.
+One technique for accomplishing this is to use [fixed-point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) and the flag (`vf`) register.
 You'll store a fractional position in one register, accumulating your speed into it and incrementing the real position whenever the result sets the carry register- that is, whenever the result wraps around.

 	: ball
 		0b0110000